oracle/graal/compiler/docs/NativeBridgeProcessor.md

-## Native Bridge Annotation Processor
+## Native bridge annotation processor

-The native bridge annotation processor generates stubs and skeletons for HotSpot - native image interoperability using Java JNI interface.
-It supports both HotSpot to native and native to HotSpot calls.
-Both interfaces and classes with an implicit or explicit receiver can be bridged.
-The supported data types are Java primitive types, `String`, arrays of primitive types, reference types.
-Support for custom types can be added using marshallers registered by `JNIConfig.Builder`.
+The native bridge annotation processor generates code to simplify making calls between code executing in two disjoint JVM runtimes (e.g. Native Image and HotSpot) using a JNI interface.
+The processor can bridge interfaces, classes, and classes with custom dispatch.
+The supported data types are Java primitive types, `String`, arrays of primitive types, and foreign reference types.
+Custom types are supported using marshallers registered in the `JNIConfig.Builder`.

-### Basic usage
+### Code generation

-The processor is activated by `@GenerateHotSpotToNativeBridge` or `@GenerateNativeToHotSpotBridge` annotation.
-The first step is to define an interface that should be bridged.
-In a single stub, the annotation processor can bridge either a single class or a single interface.
-In the following example, we generate both HotSpot to native image and native image to HotSpot bridges for a `Calculator` interface.
+The processor processes the [@GenerateHotSpotToNativeBridge](https://github.com/oracle/graal/blob/master/compiler/src/org.graalvm.nativebridge/src/org/graalvm/nativebridge/GenerateHotSpotToNativeBridge.java) and [@GenerateNativeToHotSpotBridge](https://github.com/oracle/graal/blob/master/compiler/src/org.graalvm.nativebridge/src/org/graalvm/nativebridge/GenerateNativeToHotSpotBridge.java) annotations.
+In a single stub, the processor can bridge either a single class or a single interface.

+#### Bridging an interface

+In the following example, we generate both HotSpot to Native Image and Native Image to HotSpot bridges for a `Calculator` interface.

 ```java
 interface Calculator {